michaelmml/Financial-Data-Science/README.md

 # Financial Data Science
 Leveraging statistical and data science techniques in analysing financial information and application of machine learning.
+Importance of an efficient data cleaning approach due to the quantity of data - e.g. in this case, ~130,000 SBA loan applications by SMEs.
+Data often also has undefined entries / blanks and various approaches are required to resolve this - whether in dropping the data or filling it by a set of conditions.
+Another problem is the number of categories, e.g. by state, sector, bank with a large range of unique entries that make numerical / one-hot encoding impractical.

 ## Table of Contents
 * [Exploratory Data Analysis](#exploratory-data-analysis)